nothings/stb/docs/why_public_domain.md

   development of it, and then because it doesn't develop as well it's not as good, and then because it's not as good, in the long run maybe fewer people will use it.
-I have total respect for that opinion, but I just don't believe it myself for most software.
+I have total respect for that opinion, but I don't believe it myself for most software.

 2. Public domain vs. attribution-required licenses